F.C. COPENHAGEN HOME GAME TRAVEL ADVICE

-Tickets are currently on general sale for upcoming games, while season ticket sales and subscriptions are still available.
+Tickets are not currently on general sale for upcoming games, although season ticket sales and subscriptions are available.
+The new season begins in July.

 HOW TO TRAVEL TO F.C.
 COPENHAGEN GAMES